TheDevMarcus/QuantumGen/readme.md

 Welcome to QuantumGen, your versatile Replit-powered companion!
 This collaborative project is the result of dedication and innovation from a group of talented individuals.

+## Setup
+Make a folder named freestock and make all the files in there Chatgpt3.txt discord.txt epicgames.txt github.txt minecraft.txt netflix.txt
+nordvpn.txt
+roblox.txt
+twitch.txt

+## How to add accounts
+Find any ways but here is a way to add to the files Twitch.txt - Username|Password discord.txt - Email|Password

 ## Usage

 QuantumGen offers an array of powerful features to simplify your tasks and enrich your experience.
 Let's explore its capabilities through the following commands: